yetiansh/fpeg/README.md

 Codecs, transformers, processors are all pipes in FPEG.

 A certain codec, like huffman codec, is a subclass of Pipe (and Codec).
 To implement a codec is to implement the \_\_init\_\_, encode and decode methods.
-Put what the codec need and what the monitor should know in \_\_init\_\_'s signature, such as Look Up Table (LUT) and Define Huffman Table (DHT) for encoding and decoding.
-After that, you can set what should not be known by monitor, such as its log and logger.
+Put what the codec need and what the monitor should know in \_\_init\_\_'s signature, such as Define Huffman Table (DHT) for encoding and decoding.
+After that, you can set what should not be known by monitor, such as its log and formatter.

-In encode and decode methods, the codec should first clear its history information, i.e. the LUTs and DHTs used in processing former data, using self._clear_record method.
-Moreover, encode and decode methods should support parallel computing using python’s implementation subprocess pool (self.pool). **Refer to the code of HuffmanCodec for more information and follow a unified code specification** (*make other codec similar to HuffmanCodec !!!*).
+In encode and decode methods, the codec should first clear its history information, i.e. the DHTs used in processing former data, using self._clear_record method.
+Moreover, encode and decode methods should support parallel computing using python’s implementation subprocess pool. **Refer to the code of HuffmanCodec for more information and follow a unified code specification** (make other codec similar to HuffmanCodec).

-Now you should only implement Codecs.
-Transformer, processor, metrics, monitor and pipeline’s form are not completely sure yet.

 ## TODO